Table of contents

 The unitary patent makes it possible to take infringers to court in a more “powerful” way.

-Start of the unitary patent
+How the unitary patent works

 Cost of a unitary patent